rrxs/git-naming-policy-enforcer/README.md

 ## Description

-A simple CLI that can be used to validate branch and commit messages.
+A simple CLI that can be used to validate branch and commit messages using a regex configuration.

 Examples of use: